Yann39/self-hosted/README.md

 - `--rm` will remove the container when it exits
 - `--mount source=portainer-vol,target=/mybackup` will mount the `portainer-vol` volume to the container mount point `/mybackup`
-- `-v $(pwd):/backup` bind mount the current directory into the container to write the tar file to
+- `-v $(pwd):/backup` bind mount the current directory into the container's `backup` directory to write the tar file to
-- `busybox` is a light image of a lightweight Linux distribution with basic Unix utilities, good for that kind of quick maintenance
+- `busybox` is an image of a lightweight Linux distribution with basic Unix utilities, good for that kind of quick maintenance
-- `tar cvf /backup/portainer-vol-backup.tar /mybackup` will create an uncompressed tar file of all the files in the /mybackup directory
+- `tar cvf /backup/portainer-vol-backup.tar /mybackup` will create an uncompressed tar file of all the files in the `/mybackup` directory

 This will create a _portainer-vol-backup.tar_ archive in the current directory.
+The tar will contain a _mybackup_ directory containing all volume data.

-Feel free to move it to the _/opt/apps/portainer_ directory if you want to back it up along with that directory when using FreeFileSync (see [Files](#files)).
+Then feel free to move it to the _/opt/apps/portainer_ directory if you want to back it up along with that directory when using FreeFileSync (see [Files](#files)).
 Or simply move the backup file to an external server.

 > [!IMPORTANT]
 > Some services may need to be stopped during backup or restore to ensure data consistency

+### Restore

 To restore the volume :

-1. Create a new container :
+1. Create a new container (this represents the container in which you wish to restore the backup) :

    ```bash
    sudo docker create -v /data --name newcontainer busybox /bin/bash